muhammadusman60065/An-Iot-an-Machine-Learning-Approach-to-diabetes-care/README.md

 Click Code → Codespaces → New codespace.

-Edit files directly in the browser-based IDE.
+Edit files directly in the browser‑based editor.

-Commit and push your changes when finished.
+Commit and push changes when finished.

-This is useful if you want a full development environment without installing dependencies locally.

-What technologies are used in this project?
+Technologies Used
-This project is built using the following modern web technologies:
+This project is built using modern, production‑ready web technologies:

 Vite – Fast build tool and development server

-React – Component-based frontend framework
+React – Component‑based frontend framework

-TypeScript – Type-safe JavaScript
+TypeScript – Type‑safe JavaScript

-Tailwind CSS – Utility-first CSS framework
+Tailwind CSS – Utility‑first CSS framework

-shadcn/ui – Pre-built, customizable UI components
+shadcn/ui – Reusable and customizable UI components

-How can I deploy this project?
+Deployment
-The project can be deployed using any modern hosting platform that supports Node.js and static builds, such as:
+The application can be deployed on any platform that supports Node.js and static builds.

+Common Deployment Steps
+# Build the project
+npm run build
+Deploy the generated build using platforms such as:

 Vercel